 After draft plan feedback has been analyzed and incorporated, the final Foothills Natural Areas Management Plan Update will be available in the fall of 2019.

 In the future, residents will provide feedback on additional visitor-use decisions.
 Public engagement opportunities will occur more often, with input being sought on specific visitor use opportunities on a more frequent interval than every ten years.
 For example, once plans for the landfill, mental health facility, and Trilby/Overland Tr.
 Road are settled, the proposed trail connecting Coyote Ridge Natural Area and Cathy Fromme Prairie Natural Area can be explored, and there will be public engagement opportunities related to this specific management decision.

-The four visitor use proposals below will be assessed in the future.
+The three visitor use proposals below will be assessed in the future.
 Feedback opportunities will be scheduled once the opportunity is feasible (e.g., land agreements are in place, ecological impacts are assessed).

 - Maxwell to Reservoir Ridge